chhenning/health_care/readme.md

 # Next Steps

 - improve extracting tables, for instance we could ask for row and column headers
+    - try Google Gemini and others
     - special treatment for certain types of tables
     - only one table per page is recognized
     - try higher resolution

 - don't do by page but rather by table (merging pages)
+    - the context window might not be big enough

-- A more ambitious project would be to create a chatbot that ingest the plan and can answer questions
+- A more ambitious project would be to create LLM agent which would be comunicating with the LLM.
+For instance, via this workflow:
-    - need to create a vector store (embeddings) of the plan data (strucutred text)
+    - the idea is to mix business logic with LLM interaction
+    - it also would be good send examples (similar pages)

+    1. Ask how many tables are on the page?
+    2. Is the first page a left over page from the previous page (upload previous page)
+    3. Loop through all tables and ask for row and column headers.
+    4. ...